JustinHsu1129/Obsidian-openlane2-notes/Intro to Chip Design DTU Course/Lab 2 Exercises with SiliWiz.md

 ![[Pasted image 20250709215401.png]]

-The wider a gate is, the more current can flow.
-The wider a gate is, the less its threshold voltage.
+> The wider a gate is, the more current can flow.

+# Making a Logic Inverter